CodepediaOrg/codepediaorg.github.io/_posts/2020/2020-06-07-first-intellij-plugin-to-save-snippets-to-codever.md

 ---
 layout: post
-title: So, I wrote my first IntelliJ plugin to help me bookmark code
+title: My first IntelliJ plugin to help me save code snippets to Codever
 description: "Shows the basic steps needed to create a simple IntelliJ plugins which eases the saving of code snippets to www.codever.land"
 author: ama